Internet-of-People/mercury-rust/README.md

    work together as expected.
  - `storage` contains experimentation on a generic storage layer using hash-based "indexing" that could use IPFS, BitTorrent, StoreJ, etc as a simple plugin.
-   We currently use only some interfaces like `KeyValueStore` from this crate, you should ignore it for now.
+   We currently use minimal code like a `KeyValueStore` interface and `AsyncFileHandler` implementation from this crate, you should ignore it for now.

 Copyright © 2017-2018
 Libertaria Ventures LLP, UK
 Decentralized Society Foundation, PA